HoneyPony/honeypony.github.io/_posts/2024-09-07-jaylox-lessons-learned.markdown

 However, jumping head-first into the deep end of compiler development has been, at best, a bit of a failure.
 You can see [my previous attempt](https://github.com/HoneyPony/ponyscript) fizzled out pretty quickly.

 So over the summer I thought I should finally sit down and work through Crafting Interpreters, so that I at least had some experience building a complete programming language product.
+What started out as an interpreter ended up as a transpiler that outputs C, and I learned a lot along the way.

 ## Building the Interpreter